PsiLupan/MakeLobbiesGreatAgain/README.md

 MakeLobbiesGreatAgain uses a packet capture library to detect STUN packets from the client and server of Dead By Daylight, in order to determine who you're connected to and get ping from.
 It is not detected as a hack, since it does not and will not interact with the game ever.

-It an official statement by the developers, MLGA is the the only application they have whitelisted and verified with EAC.
+In an official statement by the developers, MLGA is the the only application they have whitelisted and verified with EAC.
 Source: http://steamcommunity.com/app/381210/discussions/0/1319962683448307108/

 ## APPLICATION SUPPORTS BOTH KILLER AND SURVIVOR